fredilarsen/OrigoSmokeDetector/examples/OrigoMqtt/README.md

 You can then comment out the define of DEBUG_PRINT_SIGNAL but leave DEBUG_PRINT.
 When you reflash and retest, you should only see the "ALARM from" printout showing the device ID.

 At this point you can repeat for all your smoke detectors to get their ID number printed, so you know what number is associated with each device.
+Or you could simply inspect the alarms being reported in your MQTT broker instead of looking in the serial monitor.

 A note about the HIGHBITS and LOWBITS: These are determined by the master smoke detector and programmed into the slaves in the pairing phase.
 If you reset the master, it will make a new bit sequence, and all the other detectors must be reset and re-paired.
 If the sequence is changed, you will have to do a new SCAN and use the new HIGHBITS and LOWBITS.
-Although the Origo smoke detectors need one device to be master, this is only for the pairing, to have the bits sequences and device ids assigned and distributed.
+Although the Origo smoke detectors need one device to be master, this is only for the pairing, to have the bit sequence and device ids assigned and distributed.
 When an alarm goes off, the interconnection is not depending on the master being available.

-The gateway recognizes the sequences and extract the detector id.
+The gateway recognizes the sequences and extracts the detector id.
 So why have the HIGHBITS and LOWBITS programmed into the gateway at all?
 - For better filtering of noise and unknown signals, avoiding false alarms
 - To avoid picking up alarms from your neighbor's identical smoke detectors with another bit sequence

+## MQTT topics

+Alarms will be published to the topic origo/alarm/<smokedetector_id>, where smokedetector_id is in the range 1-255 and the payload will be the current epoch time in seconds, like 1682546046.
+Using Epoch time is the universal way to exchange timestamps without problems.

+The gateway will also publish:
+* Startup time to origo/startup, with epoch time as payload
+* A heartbeat to origo/heartbeat every 10 seconds, with epoch time as payload

+You can specify the NTP server used to do the time synchronization, in UserValues.h.
+For example, you can use your own router if the device is put on a closed network.
+If an NTP server is not available, the payload will be the number of seconds since startup of the device.

 ## Onboard LED